Half of June lost down lanes of puddles,

 waiting for good news which was not available.

-Turning back towards the village
+We turned back towards the village,

 minding its deep ruts and chalk places

-the evening sun late in our faces and
+the evening sun late in our faces

-lighting elderflower torches in the hedgerow
+lighting elderflower torches in the hedgerow,

 and across the shivering barley field

-carrying away our shadows,
+it carried away our shadows,

 two boys and their father and a dog